Geography

 Human Geography

-I passed my PhD thesis on the 1st April 2025 - examined by Dr Sarah Bell and Dr Kate Moles.
-I also recently completed an ESRC-funded placement as a Communications and Engagement Assistant for The Freshwater Biological Association, a collaboration with illustrator Bethan Thorsby on a research zine titled 'Swimming with Care at Windermere', and I hosted the 'Windermere Science Evening: Dips, Depths, and Directions' and the 'Outdoor Swimming Research Forum 2024'.
+Taylor also recently completed an ESRC-funded placement as a Communications and Engagement Assistant for The Freshwater Biological Association, a creative collaboration with illustrator Bethan Thorsby on a research zine titled 'Swimming with Care at Windermere', and he hosted the 'Windermere Science Evening: Dips, Depths, and Directions'.

-My research examined the diverse health experiences and complications associated with outdoor swimming in Windermere, England’s largest lake in the Lake District National Park.
-I explored how bodily, socio-cultural, political, and environmental factors shape swimmers’ relational experiences of ‘healthy’ outdoor swimming by drawing on a 12-month wet ethnography conducted at two popular public bathing sites.
-My research involved observing everyday swimming and lake activities, monitoring water and weather conditions, critically reflecting on my own embodied swim responses, and conducting one-to-one ‘swim-along’ interviews with outdoor swimmers and dippers.
+His PhD research examined the diverse health experiences and complications associated with outdoor swimming in Windermere, England’s largest lake in the Lake District National Park.
+He explored how bodily, socio-cultural, political, and environmental factors shape swimmers’ relational experiences of ‘healthy’ outdoor swimming by drawing on a 12-month wet ethnography conducted at two popular public bathing sites.
+His research involved observing everyday swimming and lake activities, monitoring water and weather conditions, critically reflecting on my his embodied swim responses, and conducting one-to-one ‘swim-along’ interviews with outdoor swimmers and dippers.